Is becoming a health services manager right for me?

 How to become a Health Services Manager

-Health services managers typically need at least a bachelor’s degree to enter the occupation.
-However, master’s degrees in health services, long-term care administration, public health, public administration, or business administration also are common.
+Health services managers typically need at least a Bachelor’s Degree in Healthcare Administration to enter the occupation.
+However, Bachelor's Degrees in Community Health, Public Health, Public Administration, or Business Administration are also common.

-Undergraduate degree programs in health administration prepare students for higher level management jobs.
-Courses needed for a degree in health administration often include hospital organization and management, accounting and budgeting, human resources administration, strategic planning, law and ethics, health economics, and health information systems.
+Undergraduate degree programs in healthcare administration prepare students for higher level management jobs.
+Courses often include hospital organization and management, accounting and budgeting, human resources administration, strategic planning, law and ethics, health economics, and health information systems.

+Master's degrees are also available.
+Graduate programs often last between two and three years and may include up to one year of supervised experience.
 Some programs allow students to specialize in a particular type of facility, such as a hospital, a nursing care home, a mental health facility, or a group medical practice.
-Graduate programs often last between two and three years and may include up to one year of supervised administrative experience.

 Although bachelor’s and master’s degrees are the most common educational pathways to work in this field, some facilities may hire those with on-the-job experience instead of formal education.
 For example, managers of physical therapy may be experienced physical therapists who have administrative experience.